-The applicant will submit its indirect cost rate agreement by uploading it as an attachment in JustGrants.
+If applicable, the applicant will upload their indirect cost rate agreement as an attachment in JustGrants.
 See the OJP Grant Application Resource Guide for additional information.

-Financial Management Questionnaire (including applicant disclosure of high-risk status)
+Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status)